 2. Analysis.
 The second step involves analyzing the identified risks and determining their severity by examining which and how many aspects of the project will be affected by each risk.

 3. Prioritization.
-After all potential risks were analyzed it is important to rank and prioritize them based on their severity.
+After all potential risks are analyzed, it is important to rank and prioritize them based on their severity.
 This step helps obtain a comprehensive picture of project exposure and plays a key role in choosing how to deal with each risk.

 4. Treatment.
 Also known as Risk Response Planning, this step refers to creating strategies to mitigate risks and their effects on the project, allowing for successful and smooth execution.